Starcounter/Docs/docs/guides/transactions/running-background-jobs.md

 ## Introduction

 Starcounter maintains its own thread pool.
 Most of Starcounter API may be called only from a thread from the Starcounter thread pool.
 Among such APIs are: methods from Starcounter.Db class, methods from Starcounter.Request class etc. Safer to regard all APIs from Starcounter namespace as required to be called on a Starcounter thread, unless explicitly stated otherwise.
-Starcounter assures that an application `Main`, view-model handles and HTTP-handlers are called on a Starcounter thread.
-In other situations, like your code is running on separately created .Net threads or on .Net thread pool, you have to schedule a task on Starcounter thread pool using `Scheduling.RunTask` in order to be able to use Starcounter API. `Scheduling.RunTask` is one of exceptional API's that can be called on any thread.
-Another notable exception is `StarcounterEnvironment.IsOnScheduler()` which is to determine whether you're on a Starcounter thread.
+Starcounter assures that an application `Main`, typed JSON event handlers and HTTP-handlers registered with the `Handle` API are called on a Starcounter thread.
+In other situations, like your code is running on separately created .Net threads or on .Net thread pool, you have to schedule a task on Starcounter thread pool using `Scheduling.RunTask` in order to be able to use Starcounter API.
+You can call `Scheduling.RunTask` while on a .NET or Starcounter thread. `StarcounterEnvironment.IsOnScheduler` is another method that can be called on any thread, it tells you if the current thread is a Starcounter thread.

 Example of running a background job and accessing database: